-Studying law is immensely expensive in Nigeria as elsewhere.
-But given the state of the Nigerian economy and the all-pervading recession going on in the country the authorities ought to have done something to lessen the financial burden borne by all law school aspirants.
+But given the economic difficulties the country is facing the authorities ought to have done something to lessen the financial burden of attending the law school borne by all law school aspirants.
 But it remains to be seen if that call would be headed.

-The cost of attending the Nigerian Law School stands at N295, 000 Naira and if we throw in the living expenses for the entire one year duration of the program and other incidental expenses, the sum could rise to nearly half a million Naira.
-That is somewhat huge considering the fact that students don’t spend anything near that amount in getting a 5 year LLB.
-In Nigeria.
+The cost of attending the Nigerian Law School stands at N295, 000 Naira ($756) and if we throw in the living expenses for the year-long program and other incidental expenses, the sum could rise to nearly half a million Naira.

 Nigerian Law School Requirement

-The cost of attending the Nigerian Law School has been fairly stable over the years and the figures relied on here are based on the fees charged for the present 2016/2017 session.
-They are divided into those for Nigerians and Foreigners.
+The cost of attending the Nigerian Law School has been fairly stable over the years and the figures relied on here are based on the fees charged in previous sessions.
+They are categorized into fees for Nigerians and those for foreigners.

 |Hostel Caution Deposit||N10,000|